novellus/mtg-ai-card-generator/readme.md

     * face restoration
     * png info
     * need to start /stop a local server to query for image data
+* fix double quote escaping in bash commands to decoder
+* increment seed after each art generation so taht the art isn't all similar
+* limit mana render space to at most half the title bar
+* fix: title text without underhangs on the letters appears lower sitting than text that does (ie baseline is lower, and text is rendered larger)

 # Environment Setup